EmmanuelDanso1/Tenda-App/README.md

 - Mark tasks as completed to keep track of progress.

-- Simple and intuitive user interface for a seamless experience
+- Simple and intuitive user interface for a seamless experience.

+- Ability to test solution without providing personal details.

 <!--Technologies used-->